The J.S. Bach Academy

 Meritorious Supporter of the Pontificio Istituto Ambrosiano di Musica Sacra.

 Affiliated to the Australian Society of Musicology and Composition.

 The J.S.
 Bach Academy was merged into the Western Orthodox University on 1 June 2017.
 Initially established in Australia, it has been under the International Executive Presidency of Professor Luca Scotto di Tella de’ Douglas di Castel di Ripa since 12 January 2005.
-The Chancellor of the University serves as International Executive Vice-President and International Musical Director.
+The Chancellor of the University, Professor John Kersey, serves as International Executive Vice-President and International Musical Director.

-- to promote all fields of culture, art and learning, in a manner consistent with the spirit of J. S. Bach- the great composer, performer, pedagogue, who was also a Professor of Theology;
+- to promote all fields of culture, art and learning, in a manner consistent with the spirit of J. S. Bach- the great composer, performer and pedagogue;

 - to encourage, facilitate and promote cordial relations between various institutions of parallel and complementary objectives;